hyosung11/Launch-School/Courses/JS109/questions.md

 ```

 HyoSung

-This program will not produce an error and log 'bar' to the console.
+This program will not produce an error and will log 'bar' to the console.
 This code demonstrates variable scoping rules and the use of `const` declarations in JavaScript.
 On line 1, the global variable `FOO` is declared with the `const` keyword and initialized to the value of the string 'bar'.
 Because `FOO` is declared with `const` it cannot be reassigned.
 However, lines 3-5 define a block scope and within this scope another `FOO` variable is declared with the `const` keyword.
 Since this variable `FOO` has inner scope it is local to the block and independent of the global `FOO` on line 1.
 This `FOO` is block-scoped and inaccessible to the outer-scoped `console.log(FOO)` method on line 7.
 Thus, when the `console.log(FOO)` method executes, it logs 'bar' because it passes in the global `FOO` variable form line 1.

 Alex
 The code will not return an error.
 This is because of JavaScript scoping rules - specifically, that inner scope variables cannot be accessed in an outer scope. `FOO` is declared as a constant and initialized to the string `bar` on line 1.
 When FOO is declared as a constant within the block scope on line 3, this is an inner scope variable local to the block and independent from the global constant.
 Therefore, initializing the inner scope `FOO` to `qux` is permissible--whereas it would be impermissible to reassign a constant, this variable is a new variable entirely.
 The `}` on line 4 terminates the block scope and brings the global constant `FOO` back into scope, and logs it on line 6.